Super Bowl 2025: What is Kendrick Lamar’s net worth?

 Over the span of his decades-long music career, Lamar has released a total of six studio albums, including his 2011 debut record Section.80, Good Kid, M.A.A.D City (2012), To Pimp a Butterfly (2015), Damn (2017), Mr. Morale & the Big Steppers (2022) and GNX (2024).

-He first gained notoriety with his second album, which landed him his first three Grammy nods for Best Rap Album, Album of the Year and Best New Artist.
-He’s since gone on to receive a total of 57 Grammy nominations of which he’s won 17.
+It was his critically-acclaimed second album, which sold 242,000 copies in its first week, that propelled him to fame.
+It also landed him his first three Grammy nods for Best Rap Album, Album of the Year and Best New Artist.
+He’s since gone on to receive a total of 57 Grammy nominations of which he’s won 21.

-His next four albums, in addition to his 2016 compilation album Untitled Unmastered and his 2018 Black Panther soundtrack album, have all been chart-toppers and contribute to his extensive music catalog, which happens to make up a bulk of his wealth.

 Enjoy unlimited access to 100 million ad-free songs and podcasts with Amazon Music